cgeo/WhereYouGo-website/README.md

 # WhereYouGo-website

-**Temporary note**:
-CNAME configuration is not yet completed, the website is currently only reachable [here](https://www.cgeo.org/WhereYouGo-website/).

 This repository contains the [website of WhereYouGo](http://www.whereyougo.org/).
 If you are looking for the source code of the WhereYouGo app, please visit [github.com/cgeo/WhereYouGo](https://github.com/cgeo/WhereYouGo) instead.

 ## How to install and run